Stockflare/learn/_posts/2014-10-29-A3-looking-for-a-new-stock.markdown

 Remember, you can always dig deeper at Stockflare.
 In particular, one of the key things we encourage everyone to do is to make sure they understand what the business does.

 After our filtering of the 8,000 companies in the US, we’ve got down to 3 stocks here in the Financial space.
-Let’s look at SunTrust.
+Let’s look at Citigroup.

 ![SunTrust example](/images/suntrust-stars.png)